|Small touches, like this ivy-filled stone niche, can be found around every corner

 Where We Be

-Just about everyone seems to like Assisi, and
+Just about everyone likes Assisi and for good

-for good reason.
-Its dramatic hilltop setting is
+reason.
+Its dramatic hilltop setting is home to a

-several great nature walks, and a quiet air
+several great nature walks, and a quiet air of

 The one absolute must-do is the Basilica, which